hhtokpinar/sqfEntity/README.md

 ### main.dart includes a lot of samples that you need

-  // To get the your class or model from the clipboard, run it separately for each model
+  To get the your classes/models from the clipboard, just type

+    SqfEntityDbContext.createModel(MyDbModel.databaseTables);

-  // create Model String and set the Clipboard (After debugging, press Ctrl+V to paste the model from the Clipboard) `String sqfEntityModelString = SqfEntityDbContext.createModel(MyDbModel.databaseTables);`
+  This function sets the Clipboard text that includes your classes (After debugging, press Ctrl+V to paste the model from the Clipboard)
-  // just press Ctrl+V to paste your model in your .dart file and reference it where to use
+  That's all..
+Just press Ctrl+V to paste your model in your .dart file and reference it where you wish to use